 Mr. Marinakis joined our board of directors on March 13, 2007 and serves as the Chairman of the Board.
 Mr. Marinakis has served as Capital Maritime's President and Chief Executive Officer and as a director since its incorporation in March 2005.
 Mr. Marinakis served as Chairman and Chief Executive Officer of NYSE-listed Crude Carriers Corp., an affiliate of Capital Maritime, since March 2010 until its merger with us in September 2011.
 From 1992 to 2005, Mr. Marinakis was the Commercial Manager of Capital Ship Management and oversaw the businesses of the group of companies that currently form Capital Maritime.
-For the past 15 years, Mr. Marinakis has also been active in various other family businesses, all related to the shipping industry.
-During this time he founded Curzon Maritime Limited, a shipping broker, and Express Sea Transport Corporation, an international vessel operator.
-Mr. Marinakis began his career as a Sale & Purchase trainee broker at Harley Mullion in the UK, and then worked as a chartering broker for Elders Chartering Limited, also in the UK.
-Mr. Marinakis holds a B.A. in International Business Administration and an MSC in International Relations from the United States International University Europe, London.
+For the past 20 years, Mr. Marinakis has also been active in various other family businesses, all related to the shipping industry.
+Mr. Marinakis holds a B.A. in International Business Administration and an M.Sc in International Relations.